cowie/simpleSDOHeroku/README.md

 Today, we're going to set up and deploy that application, along with wiring up the integration, in minutes.

 Setup
 -------------
 ### Prep
-* Get an SDO or Developer Edition spun up of Force.com
+* Get a copy of CRM for Hospitals Demo Org
 * Sign up for a Heroku license.

 ### Install